paulvt/podbringer/README.md

 Podbringer is a web service that provides podcasts for services that don't offer them (anymore).
-It provides a way to get the RSS feed for your podcast client and it facilites the downloads of the pods (enclosures).
+It provides a way to get the RSS feed for your podcast client and it facilities the downloads of the pods (enclosures).

 It currently only supports [Mixcloud](https://www.mixcloud.com) and [YouTube](https://www.youtube.com).